-To live comfortably in Norway, students should have a budget with a minimum of NOK 10000-12000 each month.
-Non-EU/EEA students (exchange and full-degree) need to prove that they have sufficient funds.
+To live comfortably in Norway, students should have a minimum of NOK 10000-12000 per month.
+Non-EU/EEA students (exchange and full-degree) need to prove that they have sufficient funds to receive admission.
 This is not required for exchange students on grants from an EU/EEA institution.

 - Accommodation - starting from NOK 4.000 (on-campus housing)

 - Food and transportation - NOK 2.500

 - Gym, entertainment, health care, etc. - NOK 2.500